anjolinea/IMDb_Database_Project/README.md

 - recommendations of movies to rewatch
 - recommendations of movies based on your genre/actor likes
 - recommendations of movies based on you and one of your friends' combined tastes
+- see your connections based on people you follow, like LinkedIn's connections

 ### How to Load Sample Database